General Information - What is Homeschooling?

 Why do people homeschool?

-• Scholastic: Statistics has now shown that home educated students do far better academically than most public schooled children.
+Scholastic: Statistics has shown that home educated students do exceptionally well in academics.
 The individual attention that the child gets in homeschooling can help a delayed learner catch up and an advanced learner go at a pace that will challenge him to work at his potential.

-• Family Time and Influence: Many homeschool so that they have more quality time with their children.
+Family Time and Influence: Many homeschool so that they have more quality time with their children.
 Flexible scheduling allows them to school around the parent’s work or travel schedule.
-This in turn helps family to experience a closeness that is not possible with a normal school/work schedule.
+This in turn helps family to experience family life that is not possible with a normal school/work schedule.

-• To Prevent Negative Influences: Parents homeschool to keep them from destructive influences such as unsafe school environments, negative peer pressure, and humanistic teaching.
+To Prevent Negative Influences: Parents homeschool to keep them from destructive influences such as unsafe school environments, negative peer pressure, bullying, and teachings that are contrary to the family's beliefs.

 (top of page)